-Moncton, New Brunswick - Michelle Lise Wedge had been left in the care of her older siblings and was riding her bike in the neighborhood as dusk was approaching.
+Moncton, New Brunswick — Michelle Wedge, 7, had been left in the care of her older siblings and was riding her bike in the neighborhood as dusk was approaching.

 Male, mid to late twenties, thick black hair and eyebrows, dark complexion, 2 inch scar on right side of face, thin mustache with full beard, dark, thick rimmed glasses.
 Speaks with a strange voice.
 Suspect drives a small, dark green car, with a black interior. (source: Telegraph-Journal)

 In the July 11 newspaper article, Moncton police were expressing doubts about the statements of these two witnesses.
 They had indeed found a suspect matching the witnesses' description, and had questioned him, but then released him.
 The article suggested that the RCMP did not completely dismiss the statements of the two girls, but given that the RCMP website simply lists Michelle as a missing person suggests that they did not regain any confidence in their claims, over the course of their investigation.